Skip to content

 Clock Speeds

-Higher the clock speeds better is the performance of your CPU.
+Higher the clock speeds better the performance of your CPU.
 The clock speed is generally the cycles your CPU executes per second and is measured in GHz.
 Since CPUs adjust their clock speeds per the task being performed, they have minimum and maximum clock speeds mentioned.

 For Nividea GeForce RTX 2080, A CPU with clock speeds in Range of 3.4 GHz-4.0 GHz should be enough.